w3c/process/faq.md

 ### What is TR space?

 _“TR space”_ means https://www.w3.org/TR/ — that is, it’s the area of the w3.org website under which W3C standards are published.
 So any time you see or hear the term _“TR space”_, you can substitute the term _“W3C publications space”_ — or even _“W3C standards space”_.

+## Recommendation Track

+This section contains clarifications about the so-called “Recommendation Track”.

+### What is the Recommendation Track?

+Anywhere you see or hear the term _“Recommendation Track”_, you can substitute the term _“Standards Track”_.
+So, for example, you can read the beginning of the section at https://www.w3.org/policies/process/drafts/#rec-track as:

+> #### The W3C Standards Track
+>
+> Working Groups create specifications and guidelines to complete the scope of work envisioned by a Working Group's charter.
+These W3C Publications undergo cycles of revision and review as they advance towards W3C Recommendation status.

+And you can read the beginning of the section at https://www.w3.org/policies/process/drafts/#recs-and-notes as:

+> #### Types of W3C Publications
+>
+> This chapter describes the formal requirements for publishing and
+> maintaining a W3C Standard, Note, or Registry Report.
+>
+> #### Standards
+>
+> Working Groups develop W3C Publications on the W3C Standards Track in order to produce normative specifications or guidelines as standards for the Web.
+The Standards Track process incorporates requirements for wide review, adequate implementation experience, and consensus-building.

 ## Living standards